|

 biomolecules as derived at the genome level does by itself so far not

-provide enough information for their molecular reassembly in form of living
+provide enough information to achieve molecular reassembly in form of living

 cells, tissues, organs or organisms.